johnbillion/query-monitor/CONTRIBUTING.md

 	npm run watch

-Note that the built CSS files are also committed to the Git repo.
-This allows the plugin to be installed via a Git clone or Composer without the need to perform a build step.

 ## Running the Tests

-To run the whole test suite which includes PHPUnit, code sniffer, and linting:
+To run the whole test suite which includes unit tests and linting:

 	composer test